pivotal/docs-tap/scst-scan/verify-app-scanning.hbs.md

-# Verify scanning without Supply Chain integration
+# Verifying an ImageVulnerabilityScan

-This topic tells you how to validate Scanning without Supply Chain integration.
+This topic tells you how to verify an ImageVulnerabilityScan without Supply Chain integration.

 ## <a id="overview"></a> Overview